xLeiti/Annotations-Chunk-Loader-Cs2/README.md

 0 - non directional chunk loading: chunks only refresh when you enter a new chunk.
 Appending priority of boarding chunks: first edges then corners

-1 - direction based chunk loading: chunks refresh when you enter a new chunk or when your viewing direction changes.
+1 - direction based chunk loading: chunks refresh when you enter a new chunk or when your viewing direction changes. ⚠️ currently not supported ⚠️

    Directions: ```north, northWest, west, southWest, south, southEast, east, northEast```